peterdongan/UndoService/README.md

         // We will demonstrate change tracking on this string. private string _statefulString;

-        // This is the method to get the state of the tracked object, which will be passed as a delegate to the UndoService.
+        // This is the method to get the state of the tracked object.
         // (If you have an existing method, you can just put it in a wrapper to match the delegate signature.) private void GetStringState(out string state)
         {